lightning2901/Foody-/README.md

 # Ignis-Proyect
-Usage an API to get new recipes
+Usage of an API to get new recipes

 # Authors and contact
 Erika Monserrat Correa Hernández -------